 This discrepancy between promises and reality is particularly striking in start-ups: various salary lists here made me ponder over the earning opportunities in a start-up company.

-Some time ago, in his blog Gruenderraum, Sebastian Matthes asked what employees in start-up companies earn.
-And received answers - which are of course not representative, but still interesting: On average, there are managing directors 3.700 euros - as much as permanent doctors, biologists or software engineers; their salary is only slightly higher than that of carpenters, PR consultants and cartographers.
+Some time ago, in his blog Gruenderraum, Sebastian Matthes asked what employees in start-up companies are to earn.
+And received answers - which are of course not representative, but still interesting: On average, managing directors are 3.700 euros - as much as permanent doctors, biologists or software engineers, they lie with their salary little about carpenters, PR consultants and cartographers.